foxbunny/blackjack/README.md

 - [ ] Streamline the handling of card rendering by introducing a concept of a generic face-down card (for future use such as double-down face-down).
 - [ ] Allow multiple players.
+- [ ] Fix wonky animation while cards are being pushed aside for the new card.
+- [ ] Animate filliping of the hole card.